How to Make a Simple JavaScript Quiz

 Things to Be Aware of Before Starting

-• If you need to support older browsers, I’ve written a JavaScript quiz tutorial that’s compatible back to IE8.
+• If you need to support older browsers, I’ve written a JavaScript quiz tutorial compatible with IE8.
 Or, if you’d like a refresher on ES6, check out this course by Darin Haener over on SitePoint Premium.

 • You’ll need some familiarity with HTML, CSS, and JavaScript, but each line of code will be explained individually.

-Ideally, we want the quiz’s questions and answers to be in our JavaScript code and have our script automatically generate the quiz.
+Ideally, we want the quiz’s questions and answers to be in our JavaScript code and have our script automatically generate the quiz app.
 That way, we won’t need to write a lot of repetitive markup, and we can add and remove questions easily.

 Here’s how that would look: